sbocq/mbench/README.md

 ## Examples

 The examples below can be found in the `mbench-benchmarks` project and launched from your favorite IDE or from `sbt` using the `run` command.
-All the benchmarks shown in this section where run on a 24-cores (2200MHz each) Opteron server with the following JVM flags: `-server` `-XX:+UseNUMA` `-XX:+UseCondCardMark` `-Xss1M` `-XX:MaxPermSize=128m` `-XX:+UseParallelGC` `-XX:+DoEscapeAnalysis` `-Xms1024m` `-Xmx1024m`.
+All the benchmarks shown in this section where run on a 24-cores (2200MHz each) Opteron server configured with Linux 3.8.6 and the realtime preemption patch, running Scala 2.9.3, with the following JVM flags: `-server` `-XX:+UseNUMA` `-XX:+UseCondCardMark` `-Xss1M` `-XX:MaxPermSize=128m` `-XX:+UseParallelGC` `-XX:+DoEscapeAnalysis` `-Xms1024m` `-Xmx1024m`.

 ## Loops

-The following benchmark compares the performance of several loops for different amount of iterations.
+The following benchmark compares the performance of several loops for different number of iterations.

 ```scala
 object Loops {